Using WillowSign to Legally Sign Documents

 Best Practices

-Place the WillowSign action as the last file-modifying step to avoid invalidating the certificate.
+Place WillowSign as the last file-modifying step in the workflow to avoid invalidating the digital certificate.

-Use metadata fields (from prior form inputs) to dynamically assign signers when possible.
+Use metadata from prior form inputs to dynamically assign signers where possible, reducing manual setup for each file.

 Related Articles